andrewtarzia/andrewtarzia.github.io/_posts/2022-03-19-aligner-post.md

 ![code example](/assets/alignment_example_2.png)

 Fine-tuning can be necessary (the interface in `stko` will be improved in the future to make this easier), but in the tutorial, I show it is pretty general using the default settings.
+Indeed, the examples here and in the tutorial show it can be applied to molecules that are not the same.
+Ultimately though, **there is likely a better option for aligning small molecules**.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SqX8xN3jBR0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>